-- · Advise the Government on matters pertaining to curriculum development - Evaluate, vet and approve, for application in Kenya, any local and foreign curricula and curriculum support materials in relation to the levels of education and training - Implement the policies relating to curriculum development in basic and tertiary education and training; - Develop, review and approve programmes, curricula and curriculum support materials that meet international standards for- (i) early childhood care, development and education; (ii) pre-primary education; (iii) primary education; (iv) secondary education; (v) adult, continuing and non-formal education; (vi) teacher education and training; (vii) special needs education; and (viii) technical and vocational education and training. - Initiate and conduct research to inform curriculum policies, review and development. - Collect document and catalogue information on curricula, curriculum support materials and innovations to create a data bank and disseminate the information to educational institutions, learners and other relevant organizations - Print, publish and disseminate information relating to curricula for basic and tertiary education and training - Collaborate with other individuals and institutions in organizing and conducting professional development programmes for teachers, teacher trainers, quality assurance and standards officers and other officers involved in education and training on curriculum programmes and materials - Develop disseminate and transmit programmes and curriculum support materials through mass media, electronic learning, distance learning and any other mode of delivering education and training programmes and materials - Promote equity and access to quality curricula and curriculum support materials - Offer consultancy services in basic and tertiary education and training - Incorporate national values, talent development and leadership values in curriculum development - Receive, consider, develop and review curriculum proposals - Perform such other function as may be assigned to it under the KICD Act No.4 of 2013 or any other written law.
+- Advise the Government on matters pertaining to curriculum development - Evaluate, vet and approve, for application in Kenya, any local and foreign curricula and curriculum support materials in relation to the levels of education and training - Implement the policies relating to curriculum development in basic and tertiary education and training; - · Initiate and conduct research to inform curriculum policies, review and development. - Collect document and catalogue information on curricula, curriculum support materials and innovations to create a data bank and disseminate the information to educational institutions, learners and other relevant organizations - Print, publish and disseminate information relating to curricula for basic and tertiary education and training - Collaborate with other individuals and institutions in organising and conducting professional development programmes for teachers, teacher trainers, quality assurance and standards officers and other officers involved in education and training on curriculum programmes and materials - Develop disseminate and transmit programmes and curriculum support materials through mass media, electronic learning, distance learning and any other mode of delivering education and training programmes and materials - · Promote equity and access to quality curricula and curriculum support materials - Offer consultancy services in basic and tertiary education and training - Incorporate national values, talent development and leadership values in curriculum development - · Receive, consider, develop and review curriculum proposals - Perform such other function as may be assigned to it under the KICD Act No.4 of 2013 or any other written law. - Develop, review and approve programmes, curricula and curriculum support materials that meet international standards for: early childhood care, development and education, pre-primary education, primary education, secondary education, adult, continuing and non-formal education, teacher education and training, special needs education and technical and vocational education and training. - Providing oversight on management of the school. - Monitoring curriculum delivery and learning achievement in the school. - Mo ensure that the students engage in extra curriculum activities. - To ensure the competence of the teachers in delivery of the content of the curriculum. - Develop all institutional policies and ensure accountability and prudent use of institutional resources. - Mobilising resources for the institution development based on agreed strategic planning. - To promote networking and partnership for the school - To discuss and approve comprehensive termly and annual reports and forwards them to the county education board (CEB). - To promote quality education and training for all learners in accordance with the standards set under the education acts, national policies, and county government policies - To supervise and ensure quality in curriculum implementation and delivery and oversee the conduct of examination and assessments of school. - To ensure and assure provision of proper and adequate proper physical activities as well as teaching and learning resources in order to create an enabling environment for the school community to perform their duties effectively and achieve set objectives of the institution.

-The core functions of the KNECouncil are to:
+The core functions of the KNEC are to:

-- develop national examination tests; - register candidates for the KNEC examinations; - conduct examinations and process the results; - award certificates and diplomas to successful candidates; - issue replacement certificates and diplomas; - conduct educational assessment research; - conduct examinations on behalf of foreign exam boards. - What is the composition of the board of Management of a school and how are they chosen?
+- · Develop national examination tests; - · Register candidates for the KNEC examinations; - · Conduct examinations and process the results; - · Award certificates and diplomas to successful candidates; - · Issue replacement certificates and diplomas; - · Conduct educational assessment research; - Conduct examinations on behalf of foreign exam boards.

+5. What are the national goals of education?